Saturday, August 14, 2021

 I have vague memories of Old Gringo in that I think my Mom took me with her when she went to see it.
 I also remember Old Gringo being the punchline to a joke on Cheers.
 Woody Harrelson's character admitted to not having slept with his girlfriend, unless they counted when they fell asleep together while watching Old Gringo.
 A failed effort at "sweeping epic", Old Gringo could have been the grand film it was clearly aiming for if it only had gotten out of its own way.

-Spinster Harriet Winslow (Jane Fonda) is tired of living a constricted life, and especially of mourning a father she knows was not killed in the Spanish-American War and taking the pension that comes with said death.
-Rather than continue the charade, Harriet goes to Mexico, where the wealthy Miranda family had hired her to be governess and teacher to their children.
+Spinster Harriet Winslow (Jane Fonda) is tired of living a constricted life.
+She is especially tired of mourning a father she knows was not killed in the Spanish-American War.
+While it might be stolen honor, she is ambivalent about taking the pension that comes with said death.
+Rather than continue the charade Harriet goes to Mexico to work for the wealthy Miranda family.
+She will be the governess and teacher to the Miranda children.

-Harriet could not have chosen a worse time and place to liberate herself, for she comes as the Mexican Revolution is in full swing.
-She finds herself duped into going to the Miranda hacienda only to find herself caught up in the fierce fighting between the revolutionaries and the government.
-Now as a de facto prisoner, she is caught between two polar opposite men.
+Harriet could not have chosen a worse time and place to liberate herself.
+She goes south of the border as the Mexican Revolution is in full swing.
+Harriet has been duped into going to the Miranda hacienda, unaware of the danger and chaos close by.
+Now she finds herself caught up in the fierce fighting between the revolutionaries and the government.
+Harriet becomes a de facto prisoner, caught between two polar opposite men.

-The first is General Tomas Arroyo (Jimmy Smits), illegitimate son of Senor Miranda.
-The other is "the old gringo", an elderly American who calls himself "Bitter" but whom eventually Harriet realizes is legendary American writer Ambrose Bierce (Gregory Peck).
-Bierce has come to Mexico disillusioned by his failure to change American thought through his writings with the dual hopes of observing the Revolution and dying.
+The first is General Tomas Arroyo (Jimmy Smits), Señor Miranda's illegitimate son turned Revolutionary leader.
+The other is "the old gringo", an elderly American who calls himself "Bitter".
+Harriet eventually realizes that Bitter is legendary American writer Ambrose Bierce (Gregory Peck).
+Bierce has come to Mexico disillusioned by his failure to change American thought through his writings.
+He has the dual hopes of observing the Revolution and dying.
 Soon, the push-and-pull between the body and mind takes a toll on all three of them.
-Arroyo won't join Pancho Villa (Pedro Armendariz, Jr.) over his obsession with his past, paralyzing his troops and the women who follow them.
-Ultimately, while it leads to death, Harriet can only speak of her time in Mexico as she brings her "father" home.
+Arroyo is obsessed with his past.
+This obsession won't let him join Pancho Villa (Pedro Armendariz, Jr.), paralyzing his troops and the women who follow them.
+He also becomes obsessed with this luscious Yankee broad, who reciprocates the emotion.
+Ultimately, while their actions all lead to various deaths, Harriet survives.
+Having survived Bitter Americans and hunky Mexicans, she can only speak of her time in Mexico as she brings her "father" home.

-For all the bashing Jane Fonda has received for her "comeback" in Monster-in-Law, people forget how awful her performance in Old Gringo was held to be.
-This is her only Razzie nomination for Worst Actress, and it took Heather Locklear's performance in The Return of the Swamp Thing to beat her for this dubious honor.
+Jane Fonda received critical bashing for her "comeback" in Monster-in-Law; people forget, however, how awful her performance in Old Gringo was held to be.
+This is her only Razzie nomination for Worst Actress.
+Heather Locklear's performance in The Return of the Swamp Thing managed to beat Fonda out for this dubious honor.
 It should be remembered that The Return of the Swamp Thing wasn't aiming to be this classy production as Old Gringo was; as such, to be put up for Worst Actress for a film that probably was aiming at Best Actress says to how much Old Gringo was loathed.

-As I look at it now I think the reputation Old Gringo has as one of Fonda's worst performances holds true.
+As I look at it now, I think the reputation Old Gringo has as one of Fonda's worst performances holds true.
 There is a blankness throughout it, as if she thought Harriet was essentially an idiot.
-Harriet encounters massive amounts of violence and death on arriving at the Miranda hacienda, down to having her driver shot next to her and his blood splattering her clothes.
+Harriet encounters massive amounts of violence and death on arriving at the Miranda hacienda.
+For goodness sake, her driver was shot next to her and his blood splattered over her clothes.
 Yet despite what would be for many a series of traumatic events, she seems none the worse for wear.

 The incessant voiceovers where she tells us what we already know do not help.
-Voiceovers are a bane of my cinematic experience: they can be done well, but most often just are a lazy storytelling device.
+Voiceovers are a bane of my cinematic experience; they can be done well.
+Most often though, they are just a lazy storytelling device.
 Old Gringo should have cut Fonda's voiceover altogether.

 Perhaps Old Gringo's biggest flaw is in its efforts to be sweeping and grand when in actually it lurches from one scene to another with very little to hold our attention.
-A case in point is the massive Miranda hacienda, which seems to be about the same size as the Czar's Winter Palace.
-It is very impressive but it also looks like a massive set, down to the large canvas that is meant to be the sky but just looks like a large canvas.
+A case in point is the massive Miranda hacienda.
+Judging by the set design, the Miranda hacienda is about the same size as the Czar's Winter Palace.
+It is very impressive, but it also looks like a massive set, down to the large canvas that is meant to be the sky but just looks like a large canvas.

 Old Gringo is also not well-acted.
-Fonda doesn't completely embarrass herself as this spinster who discovers hot Latino warlords, but she comes close.
-Peck coming close to the end of his career, at times seems to wildly overact as if he's thrashing for his life.
+Fonda doesn't completely embarrass herself as this spinster who discovers hot Latino warlords.
+She does comes close to doing so.
+Peck, coming close to the end of his career, at times seems to wildly overact as if he's thrashing for his life.
 I don't know if death scenes are meant to be funny, but his was.
 Why anyone would care who "Bitter" was, let alone care what happened to him, the film can't apparently be bothered with as it attempts to be lush and romantic, sweeping and grand.

 To be fair this is just as easily Puenzo's fault in how he shot it (no pun intended) as it is the fault of Puenzo's cowriter Aida Bortnick.
 One always got the sense that bits of story were missing, as if we were watching a miniseries that had been trimmed to try and make a feature film.
-Characters flowed in and out with little sense of drama, and strange logic took hold.
+Characters flowed in and out with little sense of drama.
+Old Gringo ultimately appears to have embraced a strange logic to it.
+Perhaps it mistook "sweeping" for "rational".

 One moment Harriet is all but screaming to get out of Mexico, the next she declines an offer to go with an American reporter when given the chance.